How to Merchandise Your Store: 12 Visual Merchandising Tips That Work

 Don’t ever put up signage that says DO NOT TOUCH.
 You might as well put up a sign that says DO NOT BUY.
 Displays are supposed to get messed up.

-8. Rotate your displays but not your fixtures
+8. Rotate displays, not fixtures

 9. Track your sales by SKU